Sarah Palin: 2014 Alaska gubernatorial election endorsement

-2016 Presidential election endorsement
+2016 endorsements

-In January 2016 Palin endorsed Donald Trump.
-The political director of Trump's campaign, Michael Glassner had been an aide to Palin while she was governor and also the chief of staff of her political action committee SarahPAC.
+In January 2016, Palin endorsed Donald Trump for president of the United States.

-In a May 2016 interview with CNN's Jake Tapper, Palin said she would work to defeat Republican Speaker of the House Paul Ryan.
+In a May 2016 interview with CNN's Jake Tapper, Palin said she would work to defeat Republican speaker of the House Paul Ryan.
 Palin cited Ryan's reluctance to support Trump for president.
 In early August, Palin said again that she supported Paul Nehlen, a little-known Republican challenger to Ryan, despite Trump's support of Ryan.
 A few days later, Ryan overwhelmingly defeated Nehlen in the Republican primary, taking over 84 percent of the vote.